DrakirL/DrakirL.github.io/p10/rules/general.md

 Instead, the instructions will specify more information regarding the Test's Attribute, Skill, and/or Type.
 For example: "Make a Charisma Test", "Make a Martial Attack", "Make an Acrobatics Check?", "Make an Intelligence Save".
 <br><br>
 If you make a Test with a specified Attribute (for example a "Strength Save"), you add the value you have for that Attribute to your roll. <br>
-If you make a Test with a specified Skill (for example a "Tolerance Check"), you add the value you have for that Skill to your roll. <br>
+If you make a Test with a specified Skill (for example a "Tolerance Check"), you add the values you have for that Skill AND the Attrubute the Skill is based on to your roll. <br>

 ### Types of Tests
 Tests are often referred to with other names to designate the Type.
 They are performed in the exact same way (Fail if roll is lower than Difficulty, succeed if roll equal or higher), but these names explains the context where certain Tests are often made.
 They also act as identifiers, which may make them allegable for special features/benefits that don't apply to ALL Tests, only ones of a specific type.